UCL Famous Alumni

 Notable UCL Alumni in Business and Entrepreneurship

 UCL alumni have also made significant contributions to business and entrepreneurship, demonstrating innovation and leadership across various industries.
-Some notable examples include, but are not limited to:
+Some notable examples include:

 Demis Hassabis